skaut/crdm-basic/src/assets/readme.txt

 Tags: two-columns, three-columns, one-column, right-sidebar, left-sidebar, footer-widgets, blog, e-commerce, flexible-header, full-width-template, custom-header, custom-background, custom-menu, custom-colors, sticky-post, threaded-comments, translation-ready, rtl-language-support, featured-images, theme-options, child-theme

 == Description ==
-ČRDM - základní šablona
+A playful WordPress theme made for children's organizations

+Made by Junák - český skaut for ČRDM.

 == Installation ==
+1. Download and install the theme from the theme page in your WordPress installation or from [GitHub](https://github.com/skaut/crdm-basic/releases)
+2. Activate the theme

 == Frequently Asked Questions ==

 == License ==
-ČRDM - Basic WordPress Theme, Copyright 2018 Junák – český skaut, z. s. is distributed under the terms of the GNU GPL.
+CRDM - Basic WordPress Theme, Copyright 2019 Junák – český skaut, z. s. is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by